Madam C. J. Walker: Career

-In 1888, she and her daughter moved to St. Louis, where three of her brothers lived.
-Sarah found work as a laundress, earning barely more than a dollar a day.
-She was determined to make enough money to provide her daughter with formal education.
-During the 1880's, she lived in a community where Ragtime music was developed; she sang at St. Paul African Methodist Episcopal Church and started to yearn for an educated life as she watched the community of women at her church.
+In 1888, Breedlove moved, with Lelia, to St. Louis, where three of her brothers lived.
+Breedlove found work as a laundress, earning barely more than a dollar a day.
+Breedlove was determined to make enough money to provide Lelia with formal education.
+During the 1880s, Breedlove lived in a community where Ragtime music was developed; she sang at St. Paul African Methodist Episcopal Church and started to yearn for an educated life as she watched the community of women at her church.

-Sarah suffered severe dandruff and other scalp ailments, including baldness, due to skin disorders and the application of harsh products to cleanse hair and wash clothes.
+Breedlove suffered severe dandruff and other scalp ailments, including baldness, due to skin disorders and the application of harsh products to cleanse hair and wash clothes.
 Other contributing factors to her hair loss included poor diet, illnesses, and infrequent bathing and hair washing during a time when most Americans lacked indoor plumbing, central heating, and electricity.

-Initially, Sarah learned about hair care from her brothers, who were barbers in St. Louis.
-Around the time of the Louisiana Purchase Exposition (World's Fair at St. Louis in 1904), she became a commission agent selling products for Annie Malone, an African-American hair-care entrepreneur, millionaire, and owner of the Poro Company.
+Initially, Breedlove learned about hair care from her brothers, who were barbers in St. Louis.
+Around the time of the Louisiana Purchase Exposition (World's Fair at St. Louis in 1904), Breedlove became a commission agent selling products for Annie Turnbo Malone, an African-American haircare entrepreneur and owner of the Poro Company.
 Sales at the exposition were a disappointment since the African-American community was largely ignored.

-While working for Malone, who would later become Walker's largest rival in the hair-care industry, Sarah began to take her new knowledge and develop her own product line.
-In July 1905, when she was 37 years old, Sarah and her daughter moved to Denver, Colorado, where she continued to sell products for Malone and develop her own hair-care business.
-A controversy developed between Annie Malone and Sarah because Malone accused Sarah of stealing her formula, a mixture of petroleum jelly and sulfur that had been in use for a hundred years.
+While working for Malone, who would later become a significant rival in the haircare industry, Breedlove began to take her new knowledge and develop a product line.
+In July 1905, when Breedlove was 37 years old, she moved with Lelia to Denver, Colorado, where she initially continued to sell products for Malone while developing her own haircare business.
+However, the two businesswomen had a falling-out when Malone accused Breedlove of stealing her formula, a mixture of petroleum jelly and sulfur that had been in use for a hundred years.

-Following her marriage to Charles Walker in 1906, Sarah became known as Madam C. J. Walker.
-She marketed herself as an independent hairdresser and retailer of cosmetic creams. ("Madam" was adopted from women pioneers of the French beauty industry.)
-Her husband, who was also her business partner, provided advice on advertising and promotion; Sarah sold her products door to door, teaching other black women how to groom and style their hair.
+After marrying Charles Walker in 1906, Breedlove marketed herself as "Madam C. J. Walker", an independent hairdresser and cosmetic cream retailer. ("Madam" was adopted from women pioneers of the French beauty industry.)
+Charles, also her business partner, provided advice on advertising and promotion.
+Walker sold her products door to door, teaching other black women how to groom and style their hair.